Arthur Lyttelton: Early life and education

-Arthur Lyttelton was born in Westminster, London, on 12 June 1847, the fifth son of George Lyttelton, 4th Baron Lyttelton and his first wife Mary Glynne.
+Arthur Lyttelton was born in Westminster, London, on 7 Jan 1852, the fifth son of George Lyttelton, 4th Baron Lyttelton and his first wife Mary Glynne.
 He attended Eton College, followed by Trinity College, Cambridge, from which he graduated with a Bachelor of Arts degree in 1874.
 He was awarded his MA degree in 1877.

 School and university cricket

 Lyttelton played a match for the "Gentlemen of Worcestershire" in 1866, when he was 14, playing alongside two of his older brothers, Charles and George.
 The Lyttelton family was closely associated with cricket in Worcestershire, and most of the family appeared for the county at some time.
 He played for Eton in his final year at the school, and appeared in the annual fixture against Harrow that year, his performance being of little note.
 Eton won the match by 21 runs, in which Lyttelton scored two runs in the first innings and remained not out with five runs in the second.
 He batted at number ten in both innings, and did not bowl.
 He suffered a pair during a match between Worcestershire and Herefordshire in 1871.
-During his time at Cambridge University, Lyttelton frequently appeared for the "Quidnuncs", a cricket club generally populated by former university cricketers who had earned a blue.
+During his time at Cambridge University, Lyttelton frequently appeared for the Quidnuncs Cricket Club, a cricket club generally populated by former university cricketers who had earned a blue.

 He never played first-class cricket for the university, but did appear against them in one match in 1872; his only first-class appearance.
 Lyttelton was part of the Marylebone Cricket Club (MCC) team which played the university at Lord's Cricket Ground in June that year.
 He batted at number seven, and after scoring a duck in the first innings, he scored four runs in the second of a low-scoring match in which only W. G. Grace passed 50 runs in an innings.
 He made a second appearance for the MCC that summer, as part of a side which beat a Worcestershire team containing two of his brothers by three wickets.
 He played little more notable cricket, turning out for the Quidnuncs and the Free Foresters infrequently.
 He was described in Scores and Biographies as being "Like the rest of the family he is a fine free hitter, and an excellent field at long-leg, or middle-wicket-off."